MikroElektronika/mikrosdk_click_v2/clicks/adswio2/DETAILS.md

 ### Application Init

-> Performs a hardware reset of the click board and
+> Performs a hardware reset of the Click board and
 > executes a default configuration that enables channel A and sets it to measure voltage
 > input in the range from 0V to 10V, with 4800 SPS.